Strategic Gas Emergency Reserve

 For the Strategic Gas Emergency Reserve (SGER), natural gas will be safely stored as Liquid Natural Gas (LNG) onboard a Floating Storage and Regasification Unit (FSRU).
 LNG will be stored at cryogenic temperatures in specially designed insulated tanks onboard the FSRU, in line with strict international safety standards.

-• FSRUs are a proven and safe technology, with approximately 50 in operation globally as of 2025;
+• FSRUs are a proven and safe technology, with approximately 50 vessels in operation globally as of 2025

-• Ireland as a country maintains high standards for industrial and gas safety, independently regulated by the Health & Safety Authority and the Commission for Regulation of Utilities;
+• Ireland as a country maintains high standards for industrial and gas safety, independently regulated by the Health and Safety Authority and the Commission for Regulation of Utilities

 The Strategic Gas Emergency Reserve (SGER) will be developed in line with Ireland’s safety and environmental laws and is being designed to minimise environmental impacts.
 There will be a full Environmental Impact Assessment (EIA) before any construction begins, and the facility must comply with all relevant planning, maritime, and environmental regulations.